A Guide to A Georgia Uniform Motor Vehicle Accident Report

 On Georgia and federal highways and in rural jurisdictions (which do not have certified teams in-house), the Georgia State Patrol will send a Specialized Collision Reconstruction Team (SCRT).
 These SCRT teams consist of highly trained law enforcement technicians who are experts in performing forensic accident investigations.
 SCRT teams produce sophisticated reports that are often used in criminal prosecutions for vehicular homicide and are available in civil cases through the Georgia Open Records Act.
 There are 5 separate SCRT teams located throughout the state that can respond quickly in all regions.

-What if there’s an error or mistake in an official accident report?
+What if there’s an error or mistake in the Georgia motor vehicle accident report?

 Police officers are human and make mistakes.
 Uncorrected mistakes can become part of the permanent record.
 If you see a mistake in the accident report, you should try to get it corrected as soon as possible.